AlinaGoaga/Work-With-Files/README.md

 ## Small program to interact with the file system

 Files can be read and created via the command line.
-`http.Server` can be used to display the contents of your store and files in the browser.
+`http.FileServer` can be used to display the contents of your store and files in the browser.

 To start server:
  `go run main.go --store=./tmp`